Mikaela/mikaela.github.io/IRC/Supybot.html.md

 Note that web fetch is disabled by default.

-This is currently* fixed only in Limnoria's testing version.

-*See the changelog link at bottom.
-Currently means 18:04 (UTC) on 2012-10-31.

 # Are these issues publicly known?

 <STRONG>Of course they are.</strong> They have been reported to